Neighbourhood and Environmental improvements

 What is a neighbourhood or environmental improvement?

-A neighbourhood or environmental improvement is something which improves the quality of life for tenants and leaseholders as well as the local community.
+A neighbourhood or environmental improvement is something which improves the quality of life for our customers, as well as the local community.
 Examples could be things like:

 - Enhanced landscaping features around homes